-Individual making the complaint
+2.1 Individual making the complaint

-In 2018-19, the majority of complaints (59%) received were made by the consumer who received the service (see Figure 2).
-This trend had shown little variation from 2014-15 until 2017-18; in 2018-19 however the number of complaints raised by the consumer decreased, while the number of complaints raised by a representative or an unknown party increased.
+In 2019-20, the majority of complaints (60%) received were made by the consumer who received the service (see Figure 2).
+This trend had shown little variation from 2015-16 until 2018-19, when the number of complaints raised by the consumer slightly decreased.